 Where your data is stored

-We store your data on our secure servers in the UK.
+We store your data on secure servers in the UK.

-It may also be stored outside of Europe, where it could be viewed by our staff or suppliers.
+It may also be stored outside of Europe, where it may be viewed only by our staff or our hosting service.

-Payment transactions are processed on external services such as PayPal, and we do not store any transaction information on our servers.
+All payment transactions are processed on external services such as PayPal, and we do not store or collect any transaction information on our servers.

 Disclosing your information

 You can find out what information we hold about you at any time by sending an email using the contact form on this website.